 Perhaps you would like to attend the Guru Purnima Retreat at Swami Rama Sadhaka Grama.
 There will be akhanda-patha (24 hour non-stop recitation) of Guru-Gita, the Song to the Guru.

 You might review what Swami Veda’s suggestions and teachings have been in previous years, including Sadhana in Applied Spirituality and the practice given by Swami Veda on 9th March 2013 for “your next five years and for the rest of your life.”
-Continue with the homework that was given in 2013.
-If you have not yet started this practice, you may want to start now.
+One can continue with the homework that was given.

 During these 40 days, yoga students can choose to intensify their yoga practice and/or make beneficial changes in their lifestyles, in a variety of ways.
 Here are just a few: